Field guideLive data updated Jul 13, 2026

 Ask these five in the demo

-CapabilityWalk me through third-party platform integrations.
+CapabilityWalk me through lead generation & targeting.
 Is it native, or bolted on through a partner?

 FreshnessWhat shipped in the last two quarters, and what is firmly on the roadmap for the next two?